a-porte/formation/airflow/README.md

 - [Logical date](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html#concepts-dag-run) (or `@deprecated` *execution date*) : Functional date used by the DAG.
 Quite different from the date of the execution of the DAG.
 For ex., we're on 05/26 and want to process one-week-old data : the logical date will be 05/19.
 - [Data interval](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dag-run.html#data-interval) : Represents the time range over which a DAG is executed, can be `@hourly`, `@daily`, etc. ``Logical date`` represents the beginning of a `data interval`.
 If scheduled, the DAG will be first executed once `logical date + 1st data interval` is ended. *Indeed, if we want to process data daily, the DAGs will be executed once each day is over.*
 - `Catchup` and `backfill` : actually the same thing but occurring at different moments :
-  - [catchup](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dag-run.html#catchup) : when defining a DAG, if `catchup` argument is set to `false`, the scheduler will execute a DAG for every date where there is no `logical date`.
+  - [catchup](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dag-run.html#catchup) : when defining a DAG, if `catchup` argument is set to `True`, the scheduler will execute a DAG for every date where there is no `logical date`.
   - [backfill](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dag-run.html#backfill) : capacity to execute a DAG over a period of time (prior to `start_date`!), executed on demand *via* `airflow dags backfill -s <start_date> -e <end_date> <DAG id>`
 - `DAG` run : instantiation of a DAG
 - [Dynamic Task Mapping](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/dynamic-task-mapping.html) : way to create task according to input data.
 A reduce task is not necessary.
 Such tasks are represented by "<task name **[]**>" in UI.